theRTB/GT7ShiftTone/README.md

 - **Revlimit ms**: The minimum predicted distance to actual rev limit.
 This is to create a buffer for fast changes in RPM that would otherwise lead to hitting actual rev limit, such as in first gear.
 Defaults to 100ms.
 - **Dynamic Tone Offset**: Enables or disables the dynamic updating of the tone offset.
 - **Include replays**: Sets the program to function during replays: useful primarily to log shift points in a replay.
+- **Car is stock**: Defaults to off.
+Assumes the driven car is stock.
+Do not toggle this if the driven car is tuned.

 ## Playstation IP-address

 The program will attempt to find an active Playstation console with Gran Turismo 7 active.
 On Windows, it does this by assuming both the Playstation and the device the code runs on are on the same local network (the most common range of 192.168.x.y).
-If that fails, you will need to find and manually set your console IP address into the UI:
+If that fails, you will need to find and manually set your console IP address into the config file:

 - Find the IP address by going to the PS Settings -> Network -> Connection Status -> View Connection Status -> IPv4 address
-- Press Stop to stop the background loop
-- Enter this IPv4 address into the PS IP entry box then hit Start
-  - After this, GT7ShiftTone will automatically connect to this address and autostart
+- Open _config.json_ in the installation folder and add the IP-adress within the quotation marks in the line with **"target_ip": "",**
+  - For example: _"target_ip": "192.168.1.123",_
+  - This file is generated after starting and exiting the program once

 ## Settings are saved to config.json